dynamicguy/mw-docs/website/versioned_docs/version-0.0.1/architecture/gdpr.md

 ## Cookies

-All cookies used by MajorityWorld are strictly necessary to move around the website and use its features, therefore there’s no need to notify the users about them.
+All cookies used by DrikGallery are strictly necessary to move around the website and use its features, therefore there’s no need to notify the users about them.

 ## Manual actions required